OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 EDA involved exploring the commercial data to answer some key questions, including but not limited

 - What is the overall sales trend?
+- What are the most preferred product categories leading up to/on/after special days?
 - What is the favorite city of each customer when it comes to placing orders from?
 - Who are the top 5 sellers who deliver orders to customers the fastest?
 - Which product categories experienced installment payments the most?